Abdullah-Nasir-Chowdhury/Bag-File-Converter/readme.md

 - Real-time progress monitoring with time estimation
 - Cancel ongoing conversions at any time

+## Usage

+Navigate:

+`app > dist > BagFileConverter.exe`

+and you are ready to use it.
+You might receive a false positive of the possibility of this being a virus.
+Ignore that.

+# To Run the code

 ## Requirements

 - Windows, macOS, or Linux